 On March 1, 2014 the initial 462 “Funding Request” application process opened.
 One of the positive outcomes of this new program is the FCC form 462 and supporting documentation may be filed through the end of the funding year which will end on June 30, 2015.
 This extended 462 filing process provides the opportunity for qualified applicants to still receive funding within the annual July 1 to June 30 funding cycle on a “first come first severed” basis as long as annual funding is still available.

-In working closely with FCC and USAC officials, MiCTA is attempting to both create uniformity wherever possible in process and procedural rules, as well as technically advance “Eligible Services” for both programs.
+In working closely with FCC and USAC officials, MiCTA is attempting to both create uniformity wherever possible in process and procedural rules between the USF E-Rate and HCF Programs, as well as technically advance their “Eligible Services.”